hollyfwei/rabble/REFERENCES.md

 # HW3 References

+Main Tasks
+    Used ChatGPT as a reference to help solve issue with user needing to be assigned in post_edit and post_create

 Additional Tasks
-    ChatGPT - indicated that tasks should be completed by using the @login_required decorator ChatGPT - indicated that user.is_authenticated could be used in the index.html page
+    ChatGPT - indicated that tasks should be completed by using the @login_required decorator
+    ChatGPT - indicated that user.is_authenticated could be used in the index.html page Used copilot AI as a reference to help add messages (added to base.html as an extra functionality - not assigned in hw)